 How to move around

 Although the road network can take you almost everywhere, you will be disappointed if you expect to find modern highways across the island.
 Since Crete is quite large, renting a car will give you extra flexibility and comfort to discover more places on your own pace and convenience, without worrying about bus routes and timetables.
-However, you should also consider the hassle of finding parking in the narrow and busy streets of Chania, especially in high season.
+However, you should also consider the hassle of finding parking in the narrow and busy streets of Chania, especially in the high season.

-On the other hand, public buses named KTEL serve a quite extensive network of routes.
+On the other hand, public buses named KTEL serve quite an extensive network of routes.
 Although KTEL offers an alternative and safe way of visiting the most important landmarks of the island, I must confess that the drivers and other employees of the public bus company were not the best representatives of Cretan hospitality…

 Where to stay